-It might not be the highest limit to receive at first, it definitely helps when opening a new card to build your credit.
+It might not be the highest limit to receive at first, but it definitely helps when opening a new card to build your credit.
 If you make your payments on time, you should be able to increase your limits periodically without being required to make a big deposit.

 3. Capital One® Secured Mastercard®

 Lastly, the Capital One Secured Mastercard is an excellent card that you can use when you are trying to build up your credit and has very excellent perks.
-It has extended warranty, car rental insurance, travel accident insurance, 24-hour travel assistance, 24-hour roadside assistance, price protection.
+It has an extended warranty, car rental insurance, travel accident insurance, 24-hour travel assistance, 24-hour roadside assistance, and price protection.
 All the features you wouldn’t expect to see on a Secured Card.

 Another awesome perk is that it has a low-security deposit requirement of $200 or less.
 This is still quite a low requirement for most secured cards out there.
 The security deposit can be paid over time and is fully refundable if you close your account or once you qualify and move on to an unsecured card with Capital One.